 Types of relays

-Relays have a wide range of classifications.
+They have a wide range of classifications.
 Here, we have classified them based on their application as follows:

 Classification of relays

-Auxiliary relays/ Miniature relays
+Auxiliary or Miniature relays

 Latching relays hold the position of contacts indefinitely even if the supply to the coil is removed.
 It consists of two separate coils, one to latch and others to release.
 When current flows through the first coil (Coil A), the York gets magnetized and the armature is attracted towards the core.
 The York is made up of a special magnetic material that keeps the armature attracted even if the voltage applied to the coil is removed.

 In order to bring back the armature to its original position, voltage is applied to the second coil(Coil B).
 The second coil is wound over the York in such a way that the current flow through the coil generates magnetic flux opposite to the existing field.
 This weakens the existing magnetic field and the armature is released.
 Hence the contacts fall back to its original position.

 Delay timers are the example of timer relays.
 They are made in such a way that the contacts operates in a short time after the coil is energized.

 Contactors are used for the switch of electric motors, capacitors, lighting loads and other high-power applications that a relay cannot handle.
 The principle of operation of contactors is same as that of the relays.
 Contactors are designed to carry more current than the relays.
 They have specially designed arc chutes to mitigate the electric arcs formed during the switching of high current loads.